Frequently Asked Questions

 - Increase the number of Threads on the "Send" branch.

-If you are NOT using Direct Delivery:
+If not using Direct Delivery:

-- Look at the log's performance statistics to see if the data sending speed is much lower than the speed of your Internet connection.
+- Look at the log's performance statistics to see if the data sending speed is much lower than the speed of the Internet connection.
 If so, this indicates that the SMTP server is the bottleneck.

 - Enable the "Recycle Connection" feature on the "Delivery" branch.